joshuamhtsang/frr_venore/josh_sandbox/demo1_run-daemons-in-containers/README.md

         TX errors 0  dropped 13 overruns 0  carrier 0  collisions 0
 ~~~

+Note that the `br-*` name designation signifies this is a Linux bridge.

 ## Run a container for router 1 (r1)
 Things to note: